manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 source = srcpart3
 ```

-Specifies document source to get documents from when the current index is indexed.
+Specifies document source to get documents from when the current table is indexed.
 There must be at least one source.
 The sources can be of different types (e.g. one - mysql, another - postgresql).
 Read more about [indexing from external storages here](../../Adding_data_from_external_storages/Plain_indexes_creation.md)

-Value: name of the source to build the index from, **mandatory**.
+Value: name of the source to build the table from, **mandatory**.
 Can be multiple records.

 #### killlist_target